- Dynamica Ropes

 - Dyneema® ropes

-Many users ask “What is HMPE/Dyneema® and Dyneema rope”?
-The short answer is that Dyneema® is the strongest man-made fibre™ in the world.
+Many users ask “What is HMPE or Dyneema® and what is Dyneema® rope”?
+The short answer is that Dyneema® is the world´s strongest fiber™.

 Dyneema® offers exceptional strength-to-weight ratio, being up to 15 times stronger than steel by weight, while also being lightweight, durable, and resistant to humid conditions, chemicals, and UV rays.